Parallel ensembles#

 4. Mini-batch size impact#

-Although this behavior can fluctuate during the stream, at the end it is expected that larger mini-batches have slightly smaller runtime and slightly worse accuracy
+Although this behavior can fluctuate during the stream, at the end it is expected that larger mini-batches have a slightly smaller runtime and slightly worse accuracy.

 [13]: